zhorabay/Bookstore/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, pplease, feel free to star the repository and share it with others who might benefit from it.
+If you like this project, please, feel free to give a star to the repository and share it with others who might benefit from it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse team and Code reviewers who helped us with creating this project.
+I want to extend my heartfelt gratitude to the Microverse team and our dedicated code reviewers, whose invaluable assistance was instrumental in bringing this project to fruition.
+I am also deeply appreciative of my husband and daughter for their unwavering support throughout this journey.
+Additionally, I wish to acknowledge and thank [Justice Bajeri](https://github.com/Strangeal) for his expert guidance in seamlessly integrating the website with the API.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>